run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/ocp-dependencies.md

 !!!
 Note
     You must have Cluster Administrator rights to install these dependencies.

-An OpenShift installation of Run:ai has third-party dependencies that must be pre-installed before installing Run:ai itself.
+Before installing Run:ai, you must install NVIDIA software on your OpenShift cluster to enable GPUs.
-NVIDIA has provided [detailed documentation](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/openshift/contents.html){target=_blank} on how to install the required Operators so as to suppport GPUs on OpenShift.
+NVIDIA has provided [detailed documentation](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/openshift/contents.html){target=_blank}.

-Verify that the GPU Operator is installed by running:
+When done, verify that the GPU Operator is installed by running:

 ```
 oc get pods -n gpu-operator
 ```

 ???
 "Run:ai 2.3 or earlier"